SinGeo: Unlock Single Model's Potential for Robust Cross-View Geo-Localization: Introduction

 To further investigate the mechanism behind improved robustness, we quantitatively measure how consistent a model remains under orientation and FoV variations.
 This evaluation provides a perspective for understanding and advancing robustness in future CVGL research.
 We summarize our contributions as follows:

-\begin{itemize} \item We present SinGeo, to our best knowledge, the first framework to introduce curriculum learning into robust CVGL.
-It achieves SOTA performance in robust CVGL across four benchmark datasets.
-Notably, SinGeo significantly outperforms FoV-specific methods under extreme FoVs. \item SinGeo can be integrated into multiple CVGL backbones, including ViT \cite{vit}, CNN \cite{convnext}, and CNN+attention \cite{geodtr}, consistently enhancing their robustness and outperforming another plug-and-play method, ConGeo \cite{congeo}. \item We provide a new evaluation perspective.
+\begin{itemize} \item We present SinGeo, a pratical solution that delivers a paradigm shift to learning a single model for robust CVGL via effective combination of proposed dual discriminative learning and curriculum-guided progressive training.
+It sets SOTA results in multiple benchmarks, significantly outperforming FoV-specific methods under extreme FoVs. \item SinGeo can be integrated into multiple CVGL backbones, including ViT \cite{vit}, CNN \cite{convnext}, and CNN+attention \cite{geodtr}, consistently enhancing their robustness and outperforming another plug-and-play method, ConGeo \cite{congeo}. \item We provide a new evaluation perspective.
 Through quantitative consistency analysis, we provide valuable insights into the robustness and stability of CVGL models, offering a potential direction for future research to measure robustness in CVGL. \end{itemize}